 Genus Education was established in February 2010 as an independent special school for pupils with social, emotional and behavioural difficulties.
 The school is administered by Genus Care Limited which currently operates seven children's homes across South Wales.
 Genus Education provides education for children resident in the company's children's homes who are not able to access mainstream education.
 Currently, the school is registered for up to ten pupils between the ages of seven to eighteen years.
-There are currently six pupils on roll, around half of whom have a statement of special education has been in post since 2019 and oversees education across the school sites.
+There are currently six pupils on roll, around half of whom have a statement of special educational needs.
+All pupils are placed by local authorities in Wales.
+The head of education has been in post since 2019 and oversees education across the school sites.
 He is supported by a team of three teachers and care staff who are based in the residential homes.
 The last full inspection by Estyn was in February 2016.
 The last monitoring visit was in September 2022.